Mr-Ayushh/ChinaTown/README.md

 ## Installation and Configuration

-To install and configure ChinaTown Restaurant & Catering Service App, follow these steps:
+To install and configure ChinaTown Restaurant & Catering Service App,follow these steps:-

 1. **Clone the Repository:**
    ```bash